|

 prevents mother to child transmission of HIV

-The MCC’s response to our first letter was to issue a
+The MCC’s response to our first letter was to issue

-recommendation that nevirapine administration to
+a recommendation that nevirapine administration to

-pregnant women and their babies should henceforth always
+pregnant women and their babies should henceforth

-be combined with AZT.
-Our further correspondence
+always be combined with AZT.
+Our further

-criticized this decision in the light of the many
+correspondence criticized this decision in the light

-born children.
-On receiving our submissions, individual
+unborn and newly born children.
+On receiving our

-members of the MCC told Health Minister Dr Manto
+submissions, individual members of the MCC told

-Tshabalala-Msimang that they’d been ‘amazed’ by our
+they’d been ‘amazed’ by our ‘detailed research’ of

-‘detailed research’ of which they had been ‘unaware’.
+which they had been ‘unaware’.
 Well, clearly.
+We can

-We can reveal that Dr Tshabalala-Msimang
+reveal that Dr Tshabalala-Msimang read all our

-interest, as did President Mbeki.
+did President Mbeki.

 Poisoning our Children: